Make It Right Foundation: History

 In December 2007, Brad Pitt and William McDonough, together with Graft Architects, founded Make It Right to rebuild 150 safe, energy-efficient and affordable homes for families from New Orleans Lower 9th Ward who lost everything to Hurricane Katrina.
 The foundation was advised on formation by Trevor Neilson and Nina Killeen, advisors to the Jolie-Pitt Foundation through their firm, Global Philanthropy Group.

 On March 10, 2012, at the Hyatt Regency New Orleans, Pitt and Ellen DeGeneres hosted "A Night to Make It Right" with Drew Brees and Randy Jackson and performances by Rihanna, Sheryl Crow, Seal, Kanye West, Snoop Dogg, and Dr. John.
 Make It Right raised $5 million at the event, according to the New Orleans Times-Picayune.
 Over 1,200 attendees paid between $1,000 and $2,500 to dine on a meal created by celebrity chefs Emeril Lagasse and John Besh.
 A silent auction was also held to raise funds.
 The organization was bolstered by support from celebrities, such as Oprah Winfrey.

 By March 2013, Make It Right had completed 90 of the proposed 150 homes.
 The homes in New Orleans were designed by renowned architects such as Frank Gehry, David Adjaye, and Shigeru Ban, and each home was LEED Platinum certified by the USGBC.

 With their angular shapes and bold colors, the Make It Right houses were not typical of New Orleans.
 The organization implemented the holistic, eco-conscious Cradle to Cradle method of building, promising certifiably green construction that would benefit the homeowner.
 The homes were said to use 70% less energy than a conventional home of the same size.
 It took about $150,000 to build these homes, labor included.
 If the costs exceeded the estimated price, the foundation would cover the difference.

 Projects went beyond New Orleans.
 Make It Right partnered with HelpUSA in Newark, NJ to build a 56-unit multi-family building for disabled veterans.
-The LEED Platinum building opened on Memorial Day 2012.
-In Kansas City, Make It Right converted a school into 50 affordable rental units.
+The LEED Platinum building opened on Memorial Day in May 2012.
+In Kansas City, Missouri, Make It Right converted a school into 50 affordable rental units.

 Decay problems, structural issues, and lawsuits

+Beginning by at least 2013, the foundation has reached settlements with residents of its houses over problems including inadequate ventilation, mold, and rotting wood that caused illnesses in residents.
+Some of the agreements included non-disclosure agreements.